mpatacchiola/bayonet/README.md

 Examples
 ----------
-Into the folder `examples` it is possible to find different samples that one can use.
+Into the folder */examples* it is possible to find different samples that one can use.
 The code is heavily commented and it can be used as guideline for different applications.
-To compile the code just type: `make compile` inside the `examples` folder.
+To compile the code just type: `make compile` inside the */examples* folder.
 The executables are created inside */bayonet/examples/build/exec*.